vjbollavarapu/modulyn-community/apps/frontend/docs/README_DEPLOYMENT.md

-# 🚀 TidyGen Frontend - Vercel Deployment
+# 🚀 Modulyn Frontend - Vercel Deployment

-This document provides quick instructions for deploying the TidyGen frontend to Vercel.
+This document provides quick instructions for deploying the Modulyn frontend to Vercel.

 ## Quick Start